pakettiale/school/graphics/assignment1/README.txt

 - Do you have some experience with these things?
 (If not, do you have experience with something similar such as C or Direct3D?)
 C++: A little, but have C backgroud
 C++11: Not much
-OpenGL: I have gotten some triangles to move on screen
+OpenGL: I have played around with it before, but nothing complicated

 - Have you used a version control system such as Git, Mercurial or Subversion?
 Which ones?